BertramKjaer/02269_Process_Mining_DTU_Curricula/README.md

 ## Troubleshooting

-- If metrics are missing, ensure initial/final markings are set (handled automatically in scripts).
+- If metrics are missing, ensure initial/final markings are set.
 - For pm4py errors, check your installed version matches `requirements.txt`.
 - For large logs, use sampling and activity filtering to reduce runtime.

-## License

-This project is for educational use at DTU.
-See individual scripts for author credits.